 1 – Lose time in early stages to improve chances of winning a stage

 So in the first few stages, riders with breakaway plans have no worries about getting dropped 5 to 10km before the finish line.
-At that time they have already done their job helping teammates (sprinters / classement riders).
+At that time, they have already done their job helping teammates (sprinters / classement riders).
 Now they can save some energy, optimize their recovery for the next stage (re-fueling and cooling down begins at that moment), and avoid crashes in a stressful race towards the finish line.

 2 – Reduce aerodynamic drag while pacing behind a motor bike

 Both breakaway riders and the peloton are aware of this.
 The case is that riders can ride much faster (or save some energy) when they are in the range of 10 m or less behind a motorbike.
-This happens again and again and lasts a few seconds or even up to minutes with comfortable pacing.
+It happens again and again and lasts a few seconds or even up to minutes with comfortable pacing.

-In time trials the yellow jersey, other high-end riders, or TV darlings can get an advantage because they have better and more chances to ‘catch a motor bike’.
+In time trials, the yellow jersey, other high-end riders, or TV darlings can get an advantage because they have better and more chances to ‘catch a motorbike.’

 3 – Use GPS to their advantage